juice-shop/pwning-juice-shop/part2/improper-input-validation.md

 * Investigate the shopping basket closely to understand how it prevents you from creating orders that would fulfil the challenge

+### Bypass a security control with a Poison Null Byte

+> By embedding NULL Bytes/characters into applications that do not
+> handle postfix NULL terminators properly, an attacker can exploit a
+> system using techniques such as Local File Inclusion.
+The Poison Null
+> Byte exploit takes advantage strings with a known length that can
+> contain null bytes, and whether or not the API being attacked uses
+> null terminated strings.
+By placing a NULL byte in the string at a
+> certain byte, the string will terminate at that point, nulling the
+> rest of the string, such as a file extension.[^2]

+🛠️ **TODO**

 ### Follow the DRY principle while registering a user

 > The DRY (Don't Repeat Yourself) Principle states:
+>
 > > Every piece of knowledge must have a single, unambiguous,
 > > authoritative representation within a system.